unicef/iogt-pwa/CONTRIBUTING.md

 Please **ask first** if somebody else is already working on this or the core developers think your feature is in-scope for IOGT-PWA.
 Generally always have a related issue with discussions for whatever you are including.

+## Continous Integration
+We use Circle CI for continuous integration to automatically run unit & integration tests and create releases for IoGT-PWA.

 ## License

 By contributing your code to the unicef/iogt-pwa GitHub repository, you agree to license your contribution under the GNU Affero General Public License.